cuynu/vancedx/README.md

 - Do not upload anything related to Vanced+ to YouTube.
 Otherwise, your channel might be get suspended due to violating YouTube ToS!

+## Source code
+- Project source code are stored on seperate repository, not this vancedx repository.
+- As project are still placeholder and nothing been started, so for now, i'll kept the source code repository private until i finally code Vanced+

 ## Frequently Asked Questions

 [See FAQs on Wiki](https://gitlab.com/cuynu/vancedx/-/wikis/Frequently-Asked-Questions).